hadealahmad/streamclipper/REFACTOR_STATUS.md

 - `src/extraction/__init__.py` - exports extraction utilities
 - `src/utils/__init__.py` - exports utility functions

-### 4. Testing
+### 4. Testing ✅
-Need to test:
+**Status**: BASIC TESTS PASSED

+**Tests Performed**:
-- All transcription backends work
+- ✓ All transcription backends can be imported
-- All LLM providers work
+- ✓ All LLM providers can be imported
-- Clip extraction works
-- File I/O works
+- ✓ Extraction utilities can be imported
+- ✓ Analysis tools can be imported
-- All CLI flags work as before
+- ✓ CLI help works correctly
+- ✓ No syntax errors in clipper.py
+- ⚠️ Full functional tests not yet run (would require video files and API keys)

-### 5. Fix Circular Dependencies
+### 5. Fix Circular Dependencies ✅
-May need to fix circular import issues between modules.
+**Status**: NO CIRCULAR DEPENDENCIES DETECTED

+All modules import successfully without circular dependency errors.

 ## Statistics